- Filter By Location

 Seeped in the process of taking all aspects of culture, art, architecture, and images that surround him, Greg Miller combines his paintings with found elements to the surface of his canvases and panels.
 Addressing art history and the fleeting nature of cultural ephemera and collective memory, his selection of pieces are a foundation of our culture, and with the found collages added to the surface, each piece tells a story of past, present, and future.
 With these new paintings, Miller redirects his penchant for depicting the human figure towards reimagined classics.
 Evoking a sense of history, as well as magic, the historical influences of his recent painted works transcend time.

 Beneath their glossy, seductive surfaces, James Wolanin’s paintings are brimming with enigmatic simplicity.
-Rendered in a precise, hard-edged style, using resin as a finish, Wolanin does not simply paint a scene, but constructs a fragment of narrative.
+Rendered in a precise, hard-edged style, Wolanin does not simply paint a scene, but constructs a fragment of narrative.
 Suggesting entire relationships and personalities through a character’s pose or glance, flat planes of color and a nod to minimalist tonal transitions help the works read on an abstract level, creating a deeper resonance between visual elements.
 Integrating palettes emblematic of various past art movements, Wolanin infuses his portraits with the recognizable colorations of the Old Masters.

 Rooted in Pop art, street art, graphic design, and his life in Southern California, Michael Callas’ paintings are done with spray paint and precise stencil work.
 Intricately produced through a rigorous process of drafting, mapping, and hand-cutting precise templates before being transposed onto canvas with aerosol paints, Callas creates a surface that is uniform and rich in color.
 Remaining true to his practice, Callas meticulously maps out color planes of saturated hues and gray tones, crafting dimensionality and dramatic light sources on his subjects.
 Applying his distinct approach of working in aerosols to the traditional oil paintings of the Renaissance, Callas explores the famous character archetypes and narratives throughout art history.